CodingWithAnxiety/Extensible-Date-Format-Processmaker-LIB/README.md

 - Highly extensible
 - Designed for ProcessMaker
 - Easily applied
+- Easily modifiable LIB
+- Designed for clients with little-to-no programming knowledge
+- Performance-tested

 ## Documentation

 ---

-This is a basic API for formatting dates with various options.
+This is a basic LIB for formatting dates with various options.
 It is highly extensible, performance-tested, well-documented, and easy-to-understand.

 ---